Bug Catching: Automated Program Verification

 How to use Piazza: We will post announcements, clarifications, corrections, and hints on Piazza, and in certain cases to the course webpage.
 When using Piazza for discussion of labs and homework, please resist the temptation to ask every question that you might have.
-Even with a moderately-sized course like this one, the volume of traffic can get out of hand, making it difficult for course staff and other students to keep up.
-Most importantly, the best way to learn this material is to spend time thinking through the details yourself, and exploring various alternative solutions.
+Moreover, class participation points will be awarded for questions that you answer on Piazza, not on those that you ask.
+The best way to learn this material is to spend time thinking through the details yourself, and exploring various alternative solutions.
 Asking others for too many hints contradicts that process, and will leave you less well-prepared for exams and future labs.

 Please make your Piazza questions public.
 Chances are that other students have similar questions to the one you're asking, and marking it private will likely require the course staff to spend unnecessary time posting responses to several minor variations of the same question.
 A good heuristic to use is that if you don't feel comfortable making your question public, then Piazza might not be the right place to ask it.
 In these cases, emailing the course staff, or coming to office hours, may be the right thing to do.